Without recourse. All

 In

-order to permit the intended lessons inherent in Day of Shabbats aka. the Feast
+order to permit the intended lessons inherent in the Day of the Shabbats aka.

-of Weeks, and the corresponding blessings inherent in the instructions for the
+the Feast of Weeks, and the corresponding blessings inherent in the

-cycle of Jubilee years, and as well the promised blessings of the fifth
+instructions for the cycle of Jubilee years, and as well the promised blessings

-Commandment, it appears necessary to revise tradition such that it once again
+of the fifth Commandment, it appears necessary to revise tradition such that it

-gets in tune with the Torah.
-The chief errors of current tradition seem to be
+once again gets in tune with the Torah.
+The chief errors of current tradition

-that Hag Ha-Shavuot is celebrated on a Sunday rather than upon a Shabbat, and
+both being celebrated on a Sunday rather than upon a Seventh Day Shabbat, and

-year of rest following upon a regular Shabbat year, rather than being one and
+extra year of rest following upon a regular Shabbat year, rather than being one

 days and years one day/year off from their respective bases, while forgetting